fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blog/blog-article.md

 ## Notebooks

-Complete code available in [9_azureml_notebooks.ipynb](https://fleuryc.github.io/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/9_azureml_notebooks.html)
+_Complete code available in [9_azureml_notebooks.ipynb](https://fleuryc.github.io/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/9_azureml_notebooks.html)_

 In this section, we are going to evaluate AzureML Studio's [Notebooks].

-Before using the service, you need to create a [Workspace], as explained in the [Tutorial: Train and deploy an image classification model with an example Jupyter Notebook].
+Before using the service, we need to create a [Workspace], as explained in the [Tutorial: Train and deploy an image classification model with an example Jupyter Notebook].

-In this experiment, we will build, train, deploy and test a custom Deep Neural Network (DNN) to expose a REST API for our tweets sentiment prediction.
+In this experiment, we will build, train, deploy and test a custom _Deep Neural Network (DNN)_ to expose a _REST API_ for our tweets sentiment prediction.

 The code deployed in the Notebooks environment consists of :

 - [main.ipynb](https://fleuryc.github.io/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/9_azureml_notebooks/main.html) : this is the main Notebook where our data is prepared, our model is built, trained, deployed and tested
   - **Prepare** : prepare the data for our model
   - **Train** : we use the best model from [8_keras_neural_networks.ipynb](https://fleuryc.github.io/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/9_azureml_notebooks/8_keras_neural_networks.html) : _Stacked Bidirectional-LSTM layers on Embedded text_
-  - **Deploy** : we deploy the model in an ACI (Azure Compute Instance), which will expose a REST API to query our model for inference
+  - **Deploy** : we deploy the model in an _ACI (Azure Compute Instance)_, which will expose a _REST API_ to query our model for inference
-  - **Test** : we run a POST query to check that our model works
+  - **Test** : we run a `POST` query to check that our model works
 - [score.py](https://github.com/fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blob/main/notebooks/9_azureml_notebooks/score.py) : this is the code deployed in the ACI for inference
   - `init()` : load the registered model
-  - `run(raw_data)` : process data sent to the REST API and predict the sentiment with the loaded model
+  - `run(raw_data)` : process data sent to the _REST API_ and predict the sentiment with the loaded model
-- [conda_dependencies.yml](https://github.com/fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blob/main/notebooks/9_azureml_notebooks/conda_dependencies.yml) : this defines the dependencies that must be installed in the Inference environment
+- [conda_dependencies.yml](https://github.com/fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blob/main/notebooks/9_azureml_notebooks/conda_dependencies.yml) : this defines the dependencies that must be installed in the _Inference_ environment

 This is what our model looks like :